Applying for government funding for UK civil nuclear fission innovation.

-As part of this commitment, an initial phase of over £20 million of funding was launched in November 2016, supporting innovation in the civil nuclear sector across 5 major areas from 2016-18 and building on the recommendations set out by the Nuclear Innovation Research Advisory Board (NIRAB)
+As part of this commitment, an initial phase of over £20 million of funding was launched in November 2016, supporting innovation in the civil nuclear sector across 5 major areas from 2016 to 2018 and building on the recommendations set out by the Nuclear Innovation Research Advisory Board (NIRAB)

 This funding included: